afni/apaper_afni_proc/README.md

 * `*20_ap_simple*` : run a "simple" `afni_proc.py` command on the raw data,
-  that requires essentially no options and does only affine alignment to template space for quicker processing, but generates a very useful set of outputs and QC HTML for investigating the data quicky.
+  that requires essentially no options and does only affine alignment to template space for quicker processing, but generates a very useful set of outputs and QC HTML for investigating the data quickly.
 * `*22_ap_ex2_task*` : run the Ex.
 2 `afni_proc.py` command for task-based
   FMRI processing.
 This includes using nonlinear alignment, stimulus timing, and more.